ashwinbhola/ashwinbhola.github.io/_posts/2025-06-27-comm-protocols.md

 Sidenote: While SSE works well over `HTTP/1.1`, it doesn’t play nicely with `HTTP/2` due to its **multiplexing behavior**, which can interfere with the real-time delivery of event streams.
 As for `HTTP/3`, it’s built on QUIC (which uses UDP), whereas SSE relies on a single, ordered, long-lived TCP connection.
 For now, sticking with `HTTP/1.1` remains the most reliable choice for SSE.

+### Practical Considerations for SSE
+1. **Scaling**: If you're running multiple server instances, a message intended for a client might not reach them if they’re connected to a different instance.
+To solve this, tools like Redis Pub/Sub, Kafka, or message queues are commonly used to fan out messages across servers
+2. **Reconnection & Event IDs**: SSE includes built-in automatic reconnection, and the `id:` field helps clients resume from the last message they received.
+But this means your server needs to support replay or caching if you want robust reliability across reconnections
+3. **Proxy and Load Balancer Timeouts**: Since SSE connections stay open for a long time, reverse proxies (like Nginx) and load balancers might mistakenly think they're idle and close them.
+To prevent this, servers often send lightweight heartbeat messages like `: keep-alive\n\n` to keep the connection active

 ## WebSockets: Full-Duplex, Persistent Communication

 ![WS](/assets/img/sys_design/comm_protocols/websockets.png){: .mx-auto.d-block :}